 Portrait of Emperor Taizu of Ming Dynasty China by palace painter, Image available under a Creative Commons license .

-Emperor Hongwu (Zhu Yuanzhang) is one of the great heroes of China as he founded the illustrious Ming dynasty.
-In a time of turmoil at the end of the rule by the ‘foreign’ Mongols, Zhu Yuanzhang's new dynasty marked a new confident era of rule of by a Chinese dynasty.
+Emperor Hongwu (Zhu Yuanzhang) is one of the great heroes of China as it was he who founded the illustrious Ming dynasty.
+In a time of turmoil at the end of the rule by the ‘foreign’ Mongols, Zhu Yuanzhang's new dynasty marked a new confident era of rule of by a native Chinese dynasty.
 The Black Death had decimated whole areas of China, severely weakening imperial power, famines and floods played their part too, millions had died.

 On accession he took the name Hongwu (Great Military Power) and reigned for 30 years bringing much needed stability to the country.
 He is also known by his Temple name (see explanation) as ‘Emperor Taizu’.
 It is a story of rags to riches because he started off in the humblest of conditions.
 His father had dodged forced labor duties and worked as an itinerant laborer.
 His parents and elder brother then died from drought and famine.
 Zhu Yuanzhang then learned his letters as a novice at a Buddhist monastery.